-This is the average monthly salary including housing, transport, and other benefits.
-Agricultural Engineer salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Agricultural Engineer salaries in Vietnam vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|